Dimensionality of the superconductivity in the transition metal pnictide WP: Sample preparation method and experimental details

 \section{Sample preparation method and experimental details}

-We grew high quality WP needle-like single crystals by chemical vapor transport method, which has been also used to grow other pnictides\cite{Motojima85,Yang15,Liu16}.
+We grew high-quality WP needle-like single crystals by chemical vapor transport method, which has also been used to grow other pnictides~\cite{Motojima85,Yang15,Liu16,Liu19}.
 The starting WP polycrystalline powders and iodine were placed in a quartz tube sealed under high vacuum in a two-zone furnace with a temperature gradient from \SI{1100}{\celsius} to \SI{1050}{\celsius} for one week.
-Than the sample temperature was raised up to \SI{1150}{\celsius} in a one-month period.
+Then the sample temperature was raised up to \SI{1150}{\celsius} in a one-month period.
 Using this method, we grew single WP single crystals with a typical dimension of $0.1\times0.1\times\SI{4.0}{mm^3}$.

-As we determined by the analysis of XRD patterns, the $b$-axis direction is parallel to the longest direction of the sample.
-The stoichiometry of the sample was determined by scanning electron microscope and indicates a $1:1$ ratio between W and P atoms, up to experimental errors.
-Further details on the fabrication procedure and on the structural, compositional, and transport characterizations are reported elsewhere\cite{Liu19}.
+\Cref{XRDEDX}(a) shows the powder x-ray diffraction (XRD) data on WP at room temperature.
+The data show that WP crystallizes in a MnP-type orthorhombic structure (space group Pnma, No.~62) with lattice parameters $a=\SI{0.57222(6)}{nm}$, $b=\SI{0.32434(9)}{nm}$, and $c=\SI{0.62110(6)}{nm}$.
+The $b$-axis direction is parallel to the longest direction of the sample.
+The energy-dispersive x-ray spectroscopy (EDX) was performed to check the chemical composition of the grown single crystals. \Cref{XRDEDX}(b) shows the typical EDX spectrum of an individual crystal.
+Only two elements, W and P, are detected.
+The average ratio of the elements at different locations in the crystals is $50.9:49.1$, which is close to the $1:1$ stoichiometry of the compound.
+Further details on the fabrication procedure and the structural, compositional, and transport characterizations are reported elsewhere~\cite{Liu19}.
 The electrical resistance measurements below \SI{2}{K} were performed by the standard four-probe technique in a top-loading Helium-3 refrigerator with a superconducting magnet with fields up to \SI{15}{T}.